Compare Ireland's Cheapest Electricity Providers with Selectra Today!

 You Can Only Sell To Your Energy Provider

 It is also worth noting that you can't sell your excess energy to the 'highest bidder'.
-You can only sell to your own energy provider, so if they happen to offer a lower rate than some other providers, you would need to switch provider completely to avail of thier higher rate.
+You can only sell to your own energy provider, so if they happen to offer a lower rate than some other providers, you would need to switch provider completely to avail of their higher rate.

 Below you will find a breakdown of the price paid for microgenerated electricity by some of Ireland’s largest energy providers.